Looking forward to the holidays - the best gifts to give to seamstresses!

 2. Storage tools

-Well, it's nice to have lots of equipment but at some point you have to be able to store it, otherwise your workshop or your dining table will look like a real mess.
+Well, it’s nice to have lots of tools but at some point you have to be able to store them, otherwise your workshop or dining table will look like a real mess.

-We immediately think of the sewing box!
-I really like this concept because you can easily carry your small equipment from the workshop to the couch (to do hems by hand or sew buttons sitting comfortably).
+You immediately think of the sewing box!
+I really like this idea because you can easily carry your small tools from the workshop to the couch (to hand-sew hems or sew on buttons comfortably seated).

-A really nice tool too is the bobbin holders.
-Indeed, when you start sewing a little, a lot, passionately... you have lots of threads... and you have lots of bobbins that get tangled... in short, the bobbin holder is not a very glamorous gift but it is very practical!
+A really handy tool is also the bobbin holders.
+Indeed, when you start sewing a little, a lot, passionately... you have lots of threads... and lots of bobbins that get tangled... in short, the bobbin holder isn’t a glamorous gift but it’s very practical!

-And to avoid losing your pins and risking hurting your little feet or your pets, I recommend the small magnetic pin ball or pin cushion, super practical!
-For my part, I always have two, one on the work table and one near the machine so I can always store my pins at the work spots.
+And to avoid losing your pins and risking hurting your little feet or pets, I recommend the small magnetic printed pin ball or stick-on pin holder, super practical!
+For my part, I always have two, one on the work table and one near the machine so I can always store my pins where I work.

-At C'est du Joly you know we love to introduce you to brands of sewing patterns and also to test them 😂!
+At C'est du Joly you know we love introducing you to brands of sewing patterns and also testing them 😂!

 Giving one or more patterns is also a great idea for sewers from beginners to experienced.
-However, be careful to know the person's clothing tastes and sewing level.
+Just be sure to know the person’s clothing tastes and sewing level.

-There is no point in buying an expert pattern for a beginner in sewing and especially if the pattern's cut does not please her.
-I took the liberty of making a small selection among the patterns that I find nice to offer at the end of the year (without taking too much risk):
+There’s no point in buying an expert pattern for a sewing beginner, especially if the pattern’s style doesn’t appeal to them.
+I took the liberty of making a small selection among the patterns I find nice to offer at the end of the year (without taking too much risk):

 In accessories:

-- the bags from Atelier Jumadi including my favorite the Carlos bag!
-You will also find the Jackie backpack, the Bernie messenger bag, the fanny pack and the half-moon bag, the heart pouch, the Pablo bucket bag... in short, lots of patterns that bring joy!
+- the bags from Atelier Jumadi including my favorite, the Carlos bag!
+You’ll also find the Jackie backpack, Bernie messenger bag, the fanny pack and half-moon bag, the heart pouch, the Pablo bucket bag... basically lots of patterns that bring joy!

-- the travel bag and Eugène from Ikatee but also the accessories for the bedroom, bathroom, and kitchen that came out this year and are really quite nice!
+- the travel bags and Eugène from Ikatee as well as accessories for the bedroom, bathroom, and kitchen released this year that are really great!

-- the patterns from Coralie Bijasson, from Iam patterns, and from Cha Coud: passionate pattern makers who offer us stylish and well-explained patterns.
-These are brands we work with a lot in workshops and that we really like.
+- the patterns from Coralie Bijasson, Iam patterns, and Cha Coud: passionate designers offering stylish and well-explained patterns.
+These are brands we work with a lot in the workshop and really love.

 At Coralie Bijasson you will find Sanaz and Erell

-At Iam patterns, for those who like working with denim the I am Iconic collection
+At Iam patterns, for those who love working with denim, the I am Iconic collection

-At Cha Coud the autumn collection is great I have already made the Anaïs and Inès pattern and I'm eyeing the Jolène jacket 😂
+At Cha Coud the autumn collection is great, I've already made the Anaïs and Inès patterns and I'm eyeing the Jolène jacket 😂

-We have plenty of other brands just as great as each other with amazing pattern makers (we're thinking of DP studio, Atelier Bernie, Named Clothing, Tosca Minni, Studio Schnittreif, Mimoï, Instinct Couture, Clématisse Pattern...) with more than 2700 patterns in stock so don't hesitate to ask us for advice 😊
+We have plenty of other brands just as great with amazing designers (we think of DP studio, Atelier Bernie, Named Clothing, Tosca Minni, Studio Schnittreif, Mimoï, Instinct Couture, Clématisse Pattern...) with more than 2700 patterns in stock so don’t hesitate to ask us for advice 😊

-Pattern budget: from €15 for the envelope and from €5 for the PDFs
+Pattern budget: from €15 for the printed and from €5 for the PDFs

 Eudoxie from Coralie Bijasson